 For the symptom you selected, these are the most common parts or causes, ordered by the likelihood of fixing the symptom.

-If the dryer won't stop, check the venting.
-A clogged or partially clogged vent will reduce the air flow through the dryer and greatly increase the drying time.
+If the dryer takes too long to dry check the venting system.
+A clogged or partially clogged vent from the dryer to the outside will reduce the air flow through the dryer and greatly increase the drying time.

-If the dryer is slow, the blower wheel might be broken or plugged.
-The blower wheel is attached to the drive motor and draws the air through the dryer drum.
+If the dryer takes too long to dry the blower wheel might be broken or plugged.
+The blower wheel in the dryer is attached to the drive motor and draws the air through the dryer drum.
 Remove the vent from the back of the dryer and see if the air flow is strong.
 If not, check the blower wheel.

 Gas dryers have a two or more gas valve solenoids.
-If the dryer is slow, it may be because one or more of these solenoids has failed.
+If the dryer takes too long to dry it may be because one or more of these solenoids has failed.
 These coils often fail intermittently.
 If the igniter lights up and then goes out without igniting the gas, replace these coils as a set.

-If the dryer is slow, the heating element assembly may need to be replaced.
+If the dryer takes too long to dry the heating element assembly may need to be replaced.
 The heating element assembly warms the air as it passes over.
 If the heating element is burned out, or any other part of the assembly is defective, it may not heat.
 If the dryer is slow, and the vent is clear, this is a common next item to test.

 Although not common, if the dryer is slow check the lint filter.
 The lint filter can get clogged with fabric softener and not allow enough air to pass through.
 Clean the filter of any residue that might prevent proper air flow.